Boson

-Bosons form one of the two fundamental classes of subatomic particle, the other being fermions.
+The class of Bosons is one of the two fundamental classes of subatomic particle, the other being fermions.
 All subatomic particles must be one or the other.
 A composite particle (hadron) may fall into either class depending on its composition.

 In particle physics, a boson (/ˈboʊzɒn/ /ˈboʊsɒn/) is a subatomic particle whose spin quantum number has an integer value (0, 1, 2, ...).
-Bosons form one of the two fundamental classes of subatomic particle, the other being fermions, which have half odd-integer spin (1/2, 3/2, 5/2, ...).
+The class of bosons is one of the two fundamental classes of subatomic particle, the other being fermions, which have half odd-integer spin (1/2, 3/2, 5/2, ...).
 Every observed subatomic particle is either a boson or a fermion.
-Paul Dirac coined the name boson to commemorate the contribution of Satyendra Nath Bose, an Indian physicist.
+Paul Dirac coined the term boson to classify the fundamental particles that obey Bose–Einstein statistics, the quantum framework pioneered by Satyendra Nath Bose.

 Some bosons are elementary particles occupying a special role in particle physics, distinct from the role of fermions (which are sometimes described as the constituents of "ordinary matter").
 Certain elementary bosons (e.g. gluons) act as force carriers, which give rise to forces between other particles, while one (the Higgs boson) contributes to the phenomenon of mass.
 Other bosons, such as mesons, are composite particles made up of smaller constituents.

 Outside the realm of particle physics, multiple identical composite bosons behave at high densities or low temperatures in a characteristic manner described by Bose–Einstein statistics: for example, a gas of helium-4 atoms becomes a superfluid at temperatures close to absolute zero.
 Similarly, superconductivity arises because some quasiparticles, such as Cooper pairs, behave in this characteristic manner.

 Name

-The name boson was coined by Paul Dirac to commemorate the contribution of Satyendra Nath Bose, an Indian physicist.
-When Bose was a reader (later professor) at the University of Dhaka, Bengal (now in Bangladesh), he and Albert Einstein developed the theory characterising such particles, now known as Bose–Einstein statistics and Bose–Einstein condensate.
+The term boson was coined by Paul Dirac to classify the fundamental particles that obey Bose–Einstein statistics, a quantum framework pioneered by the Indian physicist Satyendra Nath Bose.
+While serving as a reader (later professor) at the University of Dhaka in Bengal (now in Bangladesh), Bose achieved a fundamental breakthrough: by treating photons as identical and indistinguishable particles, he independently derived Planck's law without relying on classical physics.
+He sent this foundational manuscript to Albert Einstein, whose subsequent translation and endorsement of the work led to the formal development of the statistics and the theoretical prediction of the Bose–Einstein condensate.